What Is Garage Floor Epoxy

 Many garage floor epoxy failures are not caused by improper installation, but by limitations in the coating chemistry itself.

-Common failure modes include peeling, delamination, hot-tire pickup, and surface staining.
+Common failure modes include peeling, chipping, deep scratches, hot-tire pickup, and surface staining.
 These issues are most often associated with low-solids or water-based epoxy coatings, which lack the film build and cross-link density required for long-term durability on garage concrete.
-For full details of why many epoxy coatings fail and how to prevent them see How To Avoid An Epoxy Flooring Failure
+For full details of why many epoxy coatings fail and how to prevent them, see How To Avoid An Epoxy Flooring Failure.

 How Epoxy Flooring Works

 Epoxy flooring works by penetrating and locking into properly prepared concrete.
-Surface preparation opens the pores of the slab, allowing the epoxy or primer if used to flow into the pores and expand while curing to mechanically and chemically bond to your slab.
-A high quality primer or epoxy will pull the top layer of your conrete off before it seperates from the concrete.
+Poper surface preparation opens the pores of the slab, allowing the epoxy (or primer if used) to flow into the pores and expand while curing to mechanically and chemically bond to your slab.
+A high-quality primer or epoxy will pull the top layer of your concrete off before it separates from the concrete.

 Once cured, the different epoxy layers form a monolithic surface, meaning the system behaves as one solid structure rather than separate layers.
 This structure allows epoxy flooring to withstand:

-Epoxy flooring is often confused with other concrete coatings, but they are not the same:
+Epoxy flooring is often confused with other concrete coatings, but they are fundamentally different products with different chemistry, performance, and lifespan.

 Epoxy flooring is not one universal product.
 Different systems are designed for different environments and performance requirements.